ikarus-project/ikarus/docs/website/02_examples/computePi.md

 grid->postAdapt();
 auto gridViewRefined = grid->leafGridView();
 ```
-Now, the calculation of area and circumference to determine the value of $\pi$ converges efficiently when comparing it
+Now, the calculation of area and circumference to determine the value of $\pi$ converges correctly.
-with the same number of elements as in the earlier case.

 ## Takeaways